-Please indicate the relative importance of each of the following academic and non-academic factors in your first-time, first-year degreeseeking general admission decisions (not including programs with specific criteria): select from the dropdown menus.
+Please indicate the relative importance of each of the following academic and non-academic factors in your first-time, first-year degree-seeking general admission decisions (not including programs with specific criteria): select from the dropdown menus.

 ACADEMIC

 Rigor of secondary school record Not Considered

 Class rank Not Considered

 Academic Grade Point Average (GPA) Very Important

 Recommendations Not Considered

 Standardized test scores Considered

 Application essay Considered

 NONACADEMIC

 Interview Not Considered

 Extracurriculuar activities Not Considered

 Talent/ability Not Considered

 Character/personal qualities Not Considered

 First generation Not Considered

 Alumni/ae relation Not Considered

 Geographical residence Not Considered

 State residency Not Considered

 Religious affilitation/commitment Not Considered

 Volunteer work Not Considered

 Work experience Not Considered

 Level of applicant's interest Not Considered

-Please provide additional information if the importance of any specific academic or nonacademic factors differ by academic program:

-Some highly selective programs may consider talent/ability, first generation status, volunteer work, and work experience.
+Some highly selective programs may consider talent/ability, fi status, volunteer work, and work experience.

 C8.
-SAT and ACT Policies

-Does your institution make use of SAT or ACT scores in admissions decisions for first-time, firstyear, degree-seeking applicants?
+SAT and ACT Policies Does your institution make use of SAT or ACT scores in year, degree-seeking applicants?
+If yes, please select the appropriate response from the n admissions decisions for first-time, first- Yes ne dropdown menus for each possible option below for admission for Fall 202 ?5.

+SAT and/or ACT

+Not required for admission, but considered for so ome

+ACT Only

+SAT Only

+Does your institution use applicants' test scores for academic c advising?
 Yes

-If yes, please select the appropriate response from the dropdown menus for each possible option below for admission for Fall 2025.

-SAT and/or ACT Not required for admission, but considered for some ACT Only SAT Only Does your institution use applicants' test scores for academic advising?
-Yes What is the latest date by which SAT or ACT scores must be received for fall-ter rm admission?
+What is the latest date by which SAT or ACT scores must be re Please use the following format: MM/DD/YYYY received for fall-term admission?
 7/15/2024

-What is the latest date by which SAT or ACT scores must be received for fall-term admission?
-Please use the following format: MM/DD/YYYY
+If necessary, please use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of